DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

 * Download and examine the unformatted version [Excel format](https://water.usgs.gov/watuse/data/2010/usco2010.xlsx). <font color=red>How does this format compare to the previous one?
 Better?
 Worse?</font>

 While this latter format is better suited for data analysis, we have further modified it to provide a good working example for learning Tableau.
-This is saves as the file called `State_Data_Formatted.xlsx`, which can be downloaded [here](https://github.com/DataDevils/DataBootCamp/blob/master/Unit2_Visualization/State_Data_Formatted.xlsx?raw=true).
+This is saves as the file called `State_Data_Formatted.xlsx`.

 * Download a local copy of the  [`State_Data_Formatted.xlsx`](https://github.com/DataDevils/DataBootCamp/blob/master/Unit2_Visualization/rcran/data/State_Data_Formatted.xlsx?raw=true) workbook, and examine its contents.

 ---